• EN Standard Hot Rolled Steel I Beams IPE/IPEAA System 1

 Material prepare (billet) —heat up—rough rolling—precision rolling—cooling—packing—storage and transportation

-Q:How are steel I-beams connected in construction?
+Q:What are the potential risks of using steel I-beams in construction?

 1. Manufacturer Overview